camsaul/methodical/README.md

 ### Caches

 *  `simple-cache` -- Default for multimethods constructed programmatically.
-Simple cache that maintains a map of dispatch value -> effective method.a
+Simple cache that maintains a map of dispatch value -> effective method.

 *  `watching-cache` -- Default for multimethods constructed via `defmulti`.
-Wraps another cache (by default, `simple-cache`) and maintains watches one or more Vars (by default, `#'clojure.core/global-hierarchy`), clearing the cache when the watched Var changes.
-Clears watches when cache is finalized.
+Wraps another cache (by default, `simple-cache`) and watches one or more Vars (by default, `#'clojure.core/global-hierarchy`), clearing the cache when the watched Vars change.
+Clears watches when cache is garbage-collected.

 ### Multifn Impls